strblr/repersist/README.md

   )
   ```

-  You can pass *any* props your want to your provider, and use them in your `init` and `actions` factories :
+  You can pass *any* props you want to your provider, and use them in your `init` and `actions` factories :

   ```jsx
   const { Provider } = repersist({